 If people know about you, like you, and are committed to buying from you over the competition — your company will thrive.
 But before we dive into customer engagement platforms, it’s important to understand exactly what we mean when using the term “brand."

-Your company’s brand a culmination of every interaction someone has with your business.
-People traditionally think of brand as being your colors and fonts — the visual aspects of your company — but in reality, your brand is what people think and say about you when you’re not in the room.
+Your company’s brand is a culmination of every interaction someone has with your business.
+People traditionally think of a brand as being your colors and fonts — the visual aspects of your company — but in reality, your brand is what people think and say about you when you’re not in the room.